Phongsuwong/tripplanner-pro/src/prd.md

    - Why: Helps users confirm if the location fits their interests
    - Success: Users can view essential information about places before adding to itinerary

-3. **Interactive Map**
+3. **Interactive Location Display**
-   - What: Visual representation of the itinerary with location markers and routes
+   - What: Visual representation of the itinerary with location cards and travel information
-   - Why: Provides spatial understanding of the planned journey
+   - Why: Provides clear understanding of the planned journey without requiring complex map libraries
-   - Success: Map accurately displays all added locations with appropriate zoom level
+   - Success: Display accurately shows all added locations in sequence with travel information

 4. **Itinerary Builder**
    - What: List interface to add, remove, and reorder locations